 - The identification of all data and respect for an individual’s privacy

-The Health Consumers’ Council accepts that immunisation is a public good that demands some inconvenience and possible discomfort and risk for individuals, including parents and children.
-All immunisation programs must be found on voluntary enlistment from the public and good information, choice and affordability.
+The Health Consumers’ Council accepts that vaccination is a public good that demands some inconvenience and possible discomfort and risk for individuals, including parents and children.
+Ideally, all vaccination programs must be found on voluntary enlistment from the public and good information, choice and affordability.
 Program aspects that feature coercion or penalties should be avoided.
-No fault compensation should be readily available where there is reasonable evidence of an adverse consequence for a person who has participated in a state-sponsored vaccination program.
+However we recognise that in the context of the COVID-19 pandemic, especially with the advent of the Delta variant, there has been a need to mandate vaccines for certain professions.
+Ideally aged care and disability support workers would have been prioritised to protect this vulnerable population.
+HCC also asserts that there should be no fault compensation readily available where there is reasonable evidence of an adverse consequence for a person who has participated in a state-sponsored vaccination program.

 Industrial Action by Health Care Workers